Paddington (film): Home media

-Paddington was released on Blu-ray, DVD and streaming on 23 March 2015 in the UK, and on 28 April 2015 in the United States.
+Paddington was released on Blu-ray, DVD and streaming on 23 March 2015 in the UK, and on 28 April 2015 in the United States by The Weinstein Company Home Entertainment.

 Reception

 Classification

-In November 2014 the British Board of Film Classification (BBFC) gave the film a PG certificate for its UK release and advised parents that the film contained "dangerous behaviour, mild threat, mild sex references [and] mild bad language."
+In November 2014, the British Board of Film Classification (BBFC) gave the film a PG certificate for its UK release and advised parents that the film contained "dangerous behaviour, mild threat, mild sex references [and] mild bad language."
 Paul King, the film's director, told BBC reporter Tim Muffett: "I'm not surprised about that [the PG certificate] but I don't think it's a PG for sexiness.
 That I would find very odd."
 Paddington's creator, Michael Bond, said he was "totally amazed" at the BBFC's advice.
-After the film's distributor challenged the certification, the BBFC revised the wording of its parental guidance, replacing "mild sex references" with "innuendo."
+After the film's distributor challenged the certification, the BBFC revised the wording of its parental guidance, replacing "mild sex references" with "innuendo".
 It also further qualified the "mild bad language" as "infrequent", saying it referred to "a single mumbled use of 'bloody'."

 Box office

 Paddington was released on 28 November 2014 in the United Kingdom, where it took in $8 million (£5.1 million) on its opening weekend, and topped the box office for two weeks.
 It was StudioCanal's highest opening and the second-highest 2014 family film debut in the country behind The Lego Movie.
 For the week ending 9 December 2014 it topped the box office in France.
 For the week ending 24 December 2014 it topped the box office in Australia.

 The film was released in the United States by TWC-Dimension on 16 January 2015.
 The film opened to third place in its first weekend, earning $19.0 million, behind American Sniper and The Wedding Ringer, and closed with a total of $76.3 million.

-It opened at no.1 at the Japan box office in January 2016 with $1.1 million and went on to gross $5.7 million.
+It opened at number one at the Japan box office in January 2016 with $1.1 million and went on to gross $5.7 million.